syncfusion-content/angularjs-docs/angularjs/Rotator/getting-started.md

-N> All the Syncfusion component’s properties for Angularis defined using e- prefix followed by the property name.You can find the complete API list from the [API reference](https://help.syncfusion.com/js/api/ejrotator)
+N> All the Syncfusion component’s properties for Angular is defined using [`e-prefix`] followed by the property name.
+You can find the complete API list from the [API reference](https://help.syncfusion.com/js/api/ejrotator)